Why do you need to refer to a cyber security audit checklist?

 5. Does your organisation have a cyber security user education and awareness program?

-6. Does your organisation perform cyber security audits annually?
+6. Does your organisation perform annual cyber security audits?

 7. Are all users with access to devices containing or processing sensitive information required to use a unique username and complex password to access these systems?